bart-krakowski/time/docs/framework/react/reference/useDatePicker.md

 #### Returns
-- `selectedDate`: The currently selected date.
+- `selectedDates`: The currently selected date.
   - This value represents the currently selected date.
 - `minDate`: The minimum selectable date.
   - This value represents the minimum selectable date.